MapColonies/storage-explorer-middleware/README.md

 ***Notes***

-Please make sure to add file explorer routes to your openapi.yaml file, or all of the middleware routes will be blocked.
+Please make sure to add file explorer routes to your openapi.yaml file, or all middleware routes will be blocked.
 *(You can also add it to the ignore path regex to exclude explorer routes from the validations)*